 Effective 10.01.14 - The FBI has changed the codes used to identify CDE as the recipient for fingerprint results.
 The new OCA to be used on fingerprints taken for CDE is CO920133Z.
 Due to this change, if you are in possession of any pre-printed fingerprint cards with a different OCA number and our old address; those should be destroyed as they are obsolete.
-A sample of the obsolete card can be viewed by clicking here.
+Click to view a sample of an obsolete card.
 CDE no longer provides any fingerprint cards.
 Below are two links where fingerprint cards can be purchased at Colorado Correctional Industries (CCI) or Amazon.com.

 A Note for Currently Licensed Educators

 Colorado educators who are currently licensed have completed the required submission of fingerprints.
 In some cases, an educator who held a license prior to 2004 will not have fingerprints on file.
 Under current law these educators will be required to complete the fingerprint requirement when submitting an application.

 Prior to using the eLicensure system to submit an application to the Colorado Department of Education, each applicant must submit to the Colorado Bureau of Investigation (CBI) a complete set of fingerprints, taken by a qualified law enforcement agency, for the purpose of obtaining a fingerprint-based criminal history check.
 This requirement needs to be met only one time for CDE (unless, under some special circumstance, you are instructed by CDE to complete another set of fingerprints pursuant to state law).